Bouldering: Environmental impact

 Bouldering can damage vegetation that grows on rocks, such as moss and lichens.
 This can occur as a result of the climber intentionally cleaning the boulder, or unintentionally from repeated use of handholds and footholds.
 Vegetation on the ground surrounding the boulder can also be damaged from overuse, particularly by climbers laying down crash pads.
 Soil erosion can occur when boulderers trample vegetation while hiking off of established trails, or when they unearth small rocks near the boulder in an effort to make the landing zone safer in case of a fall.
 Other environmental concerns include littering, improperly disposed feces, and graffiti.
 These issues have caused some land managers to prohibit bouldering, as was the case in Tea Garden, a popular bouldering area in Rocklands, South Africa.

+Difficulty ratings

+In climbing gyms, the difficulty of a boulder is usually indicated by colors, while holds and footholds of the same color mark its path.
+This color coding does not follow overarching rules or a general standard, although some gyms have aligned their color grading with the circuits of the Fontainebleau bouldering area.
+For outdoor bouldering, the Fontainebleau and V scales are the two predominant grading systems worldwide.